BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 1. Increase the version number with ``punch``:

-	a. ensure you have once fetched the ``release`` branch
+	a.
+Ensure you have once fetched the ``release`` branch
-	b. from ``develop`` git merge into ``release``
+	b.
+From ``develop`` git merge into ``release``
 	c.
 From ``release``, run ``punch -p [major|minor|patch]`` to increase the version part of your choice
 	d.
 Note that this will update the version number in ``setup.py`` and relevant parts of the documentation as well as commit this to the ``release`` branch
 	e.
 Merge ``release`` back into ``develop`` and push both branches to deploy the update

 2. PR from release to Master

 	a.
 Open a PR from release to master to finalize the release - the Azure Pipelines must have passed for the release branch.

 Conda Packages